Sai-Kaushik-sk/Sai-Kaushik-sk/Readme.md

 🎮 Gamer at Heart: I love playing video games—recently, I completed Elden Ring and now I am grinding it out in Apex Legends!

-⚽ I am also a die-hard Arsenal FC fan, and my ultimate dream is to one day own the club!
+⚽ I am also a die-hard Arsenal FC fan, and my ultimate dream is to own the club!

-📖 The book I am currently reading is The Rise and Fall of the Third Reich: A History of Nazi Germany.
+📖 The book I am currently reading is Discourses and Selected Writings by Epictetus

 This post features me modeling for a Tax Workshop!
 It was an exciting opportunity to combine creativity while contributing to promoting financial awareness!🧍‍♂️